theo-obadiah-teguh/MorningStar/README.md

 # MorningStar
-An ETL pipeline designed specifically to handle Morningstar d`DataWarehouse` packages.
+An ETL pipeline designed specifically to handle Morningstar `DataWarehouse` packages.
 Utilizes Python 'iterparse' ElementTree, which is similar to SAX Parsing for extraction and transformation, and AWS RDS MySQL as the load target.

 ## Acknowledgments